riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 15

+Without even trying to solve it with simple vectors, I decided I wanted to try something new.
+I was alos hoping that the new thing would be superfast.
+I read this blog post and decided to go with the environments option: https://blog.dominodatalab.com/a-quick-benchmark-of-hashtable-implementations-in-r/
+However, since the key has to be a valid R identifier (so can't be a number) it converted all numbers back and forth between characters.
+This meant my final solution for Part II took 44 minutes.

+I then re-wrote it using vectors.
+Now runs in 10 seconds.
+But the first solution was cool nevertheless :smiley:

 # Day 14

 The wrangling bit was very pleasant, and I think my solution using `slice_max()` to grab the latest changes was pretty neat.
 No need to actually apply the changes to each location.
 Just keep the last one.